Monday, October 7, 2024

 2) How many actors / models will you need?

-• there will be 5 main actors that will keep occurring, overall around 10 people within thee video.
+• there will be 5 main actors that will keep occurring, overall around 5 people within the video.

 3) Who will you ask to act/model?